kpenev/AstroWISP/documentation/sphinx/source/python_interface/fit_star_shape.rst

 PSF Map utilities
 =================

-Smooth dependence of PSF/PRF on parameters is enforced by modeling the PSF parameters as low order polynomials of user specified quantities.
+Smooth dependence of PSF/PRF on parameters is enforced by modeling the PSF/PRF parameters as low order polynomials of user specified quantities.
 SuperPhot defines a language for specifying the dependence (see :attr:`superphot.FitStarShape.shape_terms` for the definition of the language).